Shreeramghimire/Salmon-Statistics/second_part.md

 ---

-### The Golden Rule of p-values (What they DO NOT mean)
+### The Golden Rule of p-values

 This is the single most misunderstood concept in statistics.
-Memorize these:

 | **True Statement** | **False Statement (Common Misinterpretation)** |
 | :--- | :--- |